Reza Haghighi: Padideh

 Haghighi joined Padideh in December 2014 with a contract until the end of season.

 Saba Qom

 Haghighi joined Saba Qom in the summer of 2015 with a two–year contract.
 He was released before mid season having only played six matches for the club.

 Suphanburi

 In January 2016 Haghighi signed a contract with Thai Premier League club Suphanburi.
 He played in a preseason game against Albirex Niigata for just 45 minutes, before the contract was canceled shortly before the season opening.

 Return to Padideh

 On 11 October 2016, Haghighi returned to Padideh by signing a seven-month contract.

-Club career statistics

 International career

 On 12 February 2012, he was named in the Iran squad by Carlos Queiroz and made his debut in a match against Jordan on 23 February 2012.
-On 1 June 2014, he was called into Iran's 2014 FIFA World Cup squad by Carlos Queiroz.
+On 1 June 2014, he was called into Iran's 2014 FIFA World Cup squad by Queiroz.